 -

-Premium programs (like accelerated academies or university-affiliated flight schools) offer faster timelines, newer fleets, housing, and dedicated career support — but can push total costs into six figures.
+Premium programs (like accelerated academies or university-affiliated flight schools like Pelican Flight School) offer faster timelines, newer fleets, housing, and dedicated career support — but can push total costs into six figures.

 “Zero-to-Hero” Packages